moderntribe/square-one/docs/setup/README.md

 SquareOne is battle tested at various scales from a simple brochure site to a site handling millions of hits a day.
 It supports fully cached sites, dynamic sites, complex applications, API headless,  and commerce sites with proven success.

 ### Coding Standards
-SquareOne follows the WordPress Coding Standards with some enhancements for using some of the latest technology like PHP7+, ES6, and more.
+SquareOne follows the WordPress Coding Standards with some enhancements for using some of the latest technology like PHP7+, next generation JavaScript, and more.

 ### SOLID Principle
 SquareOne has been architected to follow the [SOLID](https://en.wikipedia.org/wiki/SOLID) principles.
 This allows for the use of modern architecture, OOP based practices, testability, and more.

 ### Documented
 SquareOne has embedded docs that cover every part of the system.
 In addition, inline documentation is a standard, including DocBlocks with @action & @filter references.

 ## DevOps <a name="devops"></a>